apreus/paris-project-exhibition/_paris-project-exhibition/pci_25.md

   countries and areas where the copyright term is the author's life plus 100 years or fewer.
 selection:
-caption: N√©lie Jacquemart (1841-1912) was an art patron, collector, and painter in her own right.
-This c.1880 self portrait is held by the Mus√©e Jacquemart-Andr√©e, which was established following N√©lie Jacquemart's death in her and husband √âdouard Andr√©'s former home on the Boulevard Haussman.
+caption: Nélie Jacquemart's self portrait c.1880, currently held by the Jacquemart-André museum in her former home on the Boulevard Haussman.
-order: '24'
+order: '30'
 layout: paris-project-exhibition
 collection: paris-project-exhibition
 thumbnail: "/img/derivatives/iiif/images/pci_25/full/250,/0/default.jpg"